KJ Abudu

 Vest, skirt, bronze anklets, beaded veil headpiece

 These two outfits are an extension of Adeju Thompson’s experimental fashion label, Lagos Space Programme, founded in 2018.
 Here, Thompson continues their formal innovations and queer resignifications of the Yoruba sartorial archive.
 Comprised of an ornately beaded headpiece, chiming metallic anklets, and volumetric, indigo-dyed tops and bottoms, these outfits are connected to Thompson’s Project 5 collection of 2021, which took inspiration from the Gẹlẹdẹ masquerade.
 This masquerade is ritually performed by male-gendered persons in honor of female deities and ancestors.
-Because masquerades are understood by the Yoruba to be ephemeral yet literal embodiments of the spiritual world, they can be strategically interpreted as modeling indigenous modes of gender-queer performance.
+Because masquerades are understood by the Yoruba to be ephemeral yet literal embodiments of the spiritual world, they have strategically been interpreted here as modeling indigenous modes of gender-queer performance.
 These outfits were worn and activated by the artist Raymond Pinto during his movement-led performances.
+By making these pieces available for performative use, the exhibition sought to destabilize the violently inert and decontextualized presentation of African cultural objects in (Western) art institutions, alternatively resituating them within relation-centered economies of motion.

 Adeju Thompson/Lagos Space Programme